-If a service processor has more than one type of reset option, the OnBoard "Reset" command performs the highest level of reset: the cold boot option if available.
-See "What the Reset Command Does on Different Servers" on page 19 for details.
+If a service processor has more than one type of reset option, the OnBoard "Reset" command on the Devices screen performs the highest level of reset: the cold boot option if available.
+See "What the Reset Command Does on Different Servers" on page 18 for details.

-To Reset a Server from a Service Processor [Web Manager]
+▼ To Reset a Server from a Service Processor [Web Manager]